anphonic/ej2-aspnetmvc-docs/src/maps/maps/annotations.md

 ## Annotation

-By using the `Content` property of `MapsAnnotation` class, text content or id of an element or an HTML string can be specified to render a new HTML element in Maps.
+By using the `Content` property of `MapsAnnotation`, text content or id of an element or an HTML string can be specified to render a new HTML element in Maps.

-{% aspTab template="maps/annotations/annotation", sourceFiles="annotation.cs" %}
+{% aspTab template="maps/annotations", sourceFiles="annotation.cs" %}

 {% endaspTab %}